faucamp/intellij-starteam-plugin/readme.txt

-This is the StarTeam plugin for IntelliJ IDEA.
-JetBrains is no longer developing or maintaining the plugin, so if you'd like to use the StarTeam integration, you're welcome to build this from source and hack on it to improve the functionality.
+This is a fork of the original IntelliJ StarTeam plugin, updated for use with the StarTeam 13 SDK and IntelliJ 12.

-The code has been updated for compatibility with IntelliJ IDEA 10.5.
+This is a hack-in-progress, and so is still buggy, however it may be useful to someone.

-You need to place starteam-sdk.jar to the lib folder in order to build the plugin.
+You need to place starteam130.jar in the lib directory in order to build this plugin.